longhorn/longhorn/enhancements/20240522-storage-network-for-rwx-volumes.md

 - **CSI Plugin Pod:** If the storage network is configured before upgrading, the CSI plugin pod will be annotated accordingly after the upgrade.

-- **Existing RWX Volumes:** Upgrading from previous version with existing volumes will be unaffected since the NFS client mount was established in the host network namespace that is not affected by the CSI plugin pod restart.
-When the workload pod restarts, the Kubelet will automatically reuse the existing client connection.
+- **Existing RWX Volumes:** Upgrading to Longhorn v1.7.0 won't disrupt existing RWX volume workloads if the storage network is configured before the upgrade.
+This is because the NFS client mount connection resides in the host network namespace, unaffected by the CSI plugin pod restart during the upgrade.
+The Kubelet will automatically reuse the existing connection when the workload pod restarts after the upgrade.

+- **Node Reboot:** Rebooting a node after the upgrade can impact pre-existing workloads.
+Reboots remove existing NFS mount entries.
+When the workload pod restarts, the CSI plugin recreates the mount within its own container network namespace.
+This means the NFS client connection becomes tied to the CSI plugin pod's lifecycle from this point forward, and Longhorn or the user becomes responsible for handling remounting the volume is the CSI plugin pod namespace is gone.

+- **Handling Remounts By Setting:** Two scenarios can cause the `auto-delete-pod-when-volume-detached-unexpectedly` setting to apply to a pre-existing workload, even though they are using the cluster network:
+	1. Node reboot: As mentioned above, a node reboot removed existing NFS client mount entries.
+The CSI plugin creates new connection in its own namespace when the workload pod restarts.
+	1. Share Manager Pod Restart (not due to a node reboot): While restarting the share manager pod doesn't disrupt existing NFS client connections, Longhorn cannot distinuish the cause of the restart.
+Therefore, Longhorn treats this scenario similarly to a node reboot.

 - **New RWX Volumes:** When the storage network is configured before upgrading, New RWX volumes created after the upgrade will be applied with the storage network.